folkehelseinstituttet/SARS-CoV-2_phylogeo/Omicron_new_Equalrates/01_Mapping_Omicron.md

 ## Disclaimer: These analyses must be interpreted with caution and estimates times of events may not be reliable

 Phylogeographic analyses are only as good as the data we input.
-For these analyses we have assumed that there is a signal in the genetic data and that the time scaling of the phylogenetic tree is Most of the first samples of Omicron in Norway came from a super-spreading event at Aker Brygge.
-There is a substantial overrepresentation of the outbreak in the genetic data, which could influence.
+For these analyses we have assumed that the temporal scaling of the phylogenetic tree reliable and that the genetic diversity of the sequences is representative of the Omicron epidemic in Norway.
+Most of the early samples of Omicron in Norway came from a super-spreading event at Aker Brygge.
+Thus, there is a substantial overrepresentation of the Aker Brygge outbreak in the genetic data, which could influence the results.

 ### Table of content